queirozz8/ABOUT-ME---SOBRE-MIM/README.md

 - Tenho Inglês de nível intermediário-para-avançado (B2)
 # ENGLISH VERSION:
 # WHO AM I
 My name is Henrique Jorge de Queiroz.
 I live in Santos (SP), Brazil.
-I'm a young programmer who's studying about several areas of programming, focused on Back-end.
-At 14 years old, I am already developing projects in Data Science, Data Analysis, Automations and Software Development.
-Exploring programming with enthusiasm and dedication, building a path in technology.
+Pleasure!
+I am a young enthusiast in the area of ​​technology, more specifically, programming.
-I'm currently 14 years old, I've been studying programming since I was 12.
+I am interested in technologies such as Python, Django, Flask and other Back-end Web Development technologies.
+I've been studying programming since I was 12, I'm currently 14.
+I really like technology and I explore this area with curiosity.
+I intend to continue studying programming and improving myself more and more.
 # HABILITIES
 - I'm studying Python, I have created several projects with Python and currently it is my main programming language.
 - I know how to create Basic Algorithms in Portugol, because that is how I learned Programming Logic.